Mr Sami Siddiq

 The specific challenges and controversies in U.S.-Pakistan counterterrorism cooperation since 9/11 provide the backdrop for an empirical assessment of multilevel interactions between state institutional actors and news media engaged in efforts to influence crisis outcomes.

-PhD thesis title: 'Framing contests in post-9/11 U.S.-Pakistan public diplomacy crises'
+PhD thesis title: 'Mediated framing contests in post-9/11 U.S.-Pakistan public diplomacy crises'

 Scholarships and Grants:

 - University of Auckland Faculty of Arts Doctoral Research Fund Award

 - Crisis Management and Conflict Resolution

 - Media-State Relations